takenobu-hs/ghci-hexcalc/README.md

 #### Hilighting specified bits

-Function `color` highlights the specified bit.
-This inverts the color in the ANSI sequence for the specified bit.
+The function `color` highlights specified bits.
+It inverts the color in the ANSI sequence for the specified bits.

 ```
 ghci> 0xff .@color (bits 7 4)